LuxOps

 Actionable, not descriptive

-An SOP should tell someone exactly what to do, step by step — not describe what the end result should look like in general terms.
+An SOP should tell someone exactly what to do, step by step.
+Not describe the outcome in general terms.
 "Greet the guest by name within 10 seconds of approach" is actionable.
 "Ensure guests feel welcomed" is not.
+There is no way to verify it was done correctly.

 The right level of detail

 Too little detail and the SOP is useless.
-Too much and no one reads it.
-The benchmark: a competent new hire with no property experience should be able to follow the SOP independently.
+Too much and nobody reads it under time pressure.
+The practical test: a competent new hire with no property-specific experience should be able to follow it independently.

 Role-specific

-Each SOP should be owned by one role or department.
-A combined front desk and concierge SOP creates confusion about accountability.
+Each SOP should belong to one role or department.
+A combined front desk and concierge SOP creates ambiguity over who does what and when.
+Separate them, with a clear handover point.

 Consistently formatted

-Across departments, SOPs should look the same — same structure, same naming convention, same version numbering.
-This makes the whole system easier to navigate and update.
+Across departments, SOPs should follow the same structure, the same naming convention, the same version format.
+This makes the whole system easier to navigate and maintain over time.

 The Structure of a Hotel SOP